CNflysky/RPI_DSI_Displays/README.md

 - Low power consumption

 # Limitation
-Beasuse of Raspberry Pi Boards(3b,4b) have only 2 lanes on dsi1 so the max resolution have been limited by 720p.
+Beasuse of Raspberry Pi Boards(3b,4b) have only wired out 2 lanes on dsi1 so the max resolution have been limited by 720p.
 If you want drive panel more than 2 lanes,you may need to consider the compute module.

 # How to use